 - Teudat Zehut

 Provided that your documentation checks out and all relevant taxes are paid, your vehicle will be cleared.
-Note, however, your work isn’t finished with the clearance of your vehicle!
+Note, however, that your work isn’t finished with the clearance of your vehicle!

 When presenting your vehicle for this standardization check, you will need to provide the following documentation: